-Published in the March edition of ‘The Bay’ Magazine
+Published in the February/March 2017 edition of ‘The Bay’ Magazine

-The Respiratory System Part 1 – Respiratory Infection (Text Version)
+The Respiratory System Part 1 – Respiratory Infection – printer friendly, text version

 We share the air we breathe with all other living organisms on the planet.
 The air connects and unites us in a dynamic cycle, with plants drawing in carbon dioxide and giving out oxygen upon which we depend.

 Respiration is defined as the movement of oxygen from the outside air to the cells within the body and the transport of carbon dioxide in the opposite direction.
 Each body cell needs oxygen to provide energy for every action and reaction, be it great or microscopic.
 We are so reliant on this energy that without a continuous supply of oxygen, even for a few minutes, we cannot exist.